scubalaina/Panama-Prokaryotes-and-Phage-Diversity/README.md

 # panama_phages

 Welcome!
-I'll be depositing scripts used to analyze the diversity of phages in metagenomes using marker-gene and contig-based approaches.
+This repository contains scripts and data used for the manuscript Contrasting drivers of abundant phage and prokaryotic communities revealed in diverse coastal ecosystems by Weinheimer et al in ISME Communications.